Heroic Age of Antarctic Exploration: End of the Heroic Age

-There are different views about when the Heroic Age of Antarctic Exploration came to an end.
+Scholars debate exactly when the Heroic Age of Antarctic Exploration came to an end.
 Shackleton's Endurance expedition is sometimes referred to as the last Antarctic expedition of the Heroic Age.
 Other chroniclers extend the era to the date of Shackleton's death, 5 January 1922, treating the Shackleton–Rowett, or Quest expedition, during which Shackleton died, as the final chapter of the Age.
 According to Margery and James Fisher, Shackleton's biographers: "If it were possible to draw a distinct dividing line between what has been called the Heroic Age of Antarctic Exploration and the Mechanical Age, the Shackleton–Rowett expedition might make as good a point as any at which to draw such a line".
 A journalist inspecting the ship before she sailed reported "Gadgets!
 Gadgets!
-Gadgets everywhere!".
+Gadgets everywhere!"
 These included wireless, an electrically heated crow's nest and an "odograph" that could trace and record the ship's route and speed.